The word “test” sent her on a detour in her 100 Days of Healing devotional. Maybe

 learn that this word was most often used in a positive context; but the Old Testament

-Wow, what a powerful truth that came to life more realistically as she rewound her life’s
+A powerful truth came to life more realistically as she rewound her life’s most

+God.
 I will strengthen you and help you.
-I will hold you up with my victorious right hand.
+I will hold you up with my victorious right